tswapnil/SAT-Solver/README.md

 "# sat-solver-tswapnil"
+---- Conflict Analysis ----
+SatSolver.cpp has the main() method to run the SAT Solver.
+CDCL.h has the complete implementation of conflict Analysis.
+The code stops at the first conflict. or returns SAT if without any conflict it finds an assignment. compile SatSolver.cpp, CDCL.h , and Cloz.h .

+Specify the file path in the string filePath and run SatSolver.cpp The results of petite benchmarks are mentioned in the file DPLLResults.txt (./resource/CDCLResults.txt)

 ----DPLL Below -------------------------
 SatSolver.cpp has the main() method to run the SAT Solver.
 DPLL.h has the complete implementation of DPLL algo. compile SatSolver.cpp, DPLL.h , and Cloz.h .

-Specify the file path in the string filePath and run SatSolver.cpp The results of petite benchmarks are mentioned in the file DPLLResults.txt (~/resource/DPLLResults.txt)
+Specify the file path in the string filePath and run SatSolver.cpp The results of petite benchmarks are mentioned in the file DPLLResults.txt (./resource/DPLLResults.txt)

 --------Random assignment below --------